“The beautiful is the experimental proof that the incarnation is possible.”

 Simone Weil inspired my awareness that Aphrodite is the keystone of the Sky-Veil cosmology

-The cosmology of the Sky-Veil is one of heralds, veiled presence, and foreshadowing by the goddesses Aphrodite, Athena, and Hera who are not metaphysical entities but hypostatic heralds1 of the faith the Greco-Roman world yearned for before the coming of Christ.
-The keystone to the vaulted archway leading into the Veil is Aphrodite as the herald of divine beauty and love.
-She is not the incarnation of beauty and love which alone comes in Jesus Christ.
-However, her beauty in the ancient world—and even today in our latent sense of being drawn over the threshold toward divine love—makes the possibility of Incarnation feel real.
-The mythopoetry of the Sky-Veil is, in part, for the purpose of revealing Aphrodite’s heraldry of divine beauty and love in the liminal space.
+The cosmology of the Sky-Veil is one of heralds, veiled presence, and foreshadowing by the mythological goddesses Aphrodite, Athena, and Hera who are not metaphysical entities but hypostatic heralds1 of the faith the Greco-Roman world yearned for before the coming of Christ.
+The keystone to the glimmering vaulted archway at the threshold of the Veil is Aphrodite as the herald of divine beauty and love.
+She is not the incarnation of beauty but the shimmer drawing our attention to it.
+Her beauty in the ancient world—and even today in our latent sense of being drawn over the threshold toward divine love—makes the possibility of Incarnation feel real.
+The mythopoetry of the Sky-Veil is, in part, for the purpose of revealing Aphrodite’s glittering heraldry of divine beauty and love in the liminal space.

-The inspiration for this awareness of Aphrodite’s central role in the Sky-Veil comes from Simone Weil, who did not speak of the goddess directly but wrote with piercing insight that nevertheless sheds light on Aphrodite’s role.
+The inspiration for this awareness of Aphrodite’s central role in the Sky-Veil comes from Simone Weil, who did not speak of the goddess of myth but wrote with piercing insight that nevertheless shed light on Aphrodite’s role in the Veil.

 Poetry: impossible pain and joy.
 A poignant touch, nostalgia.
 Such is Provençal and English poetry.
 A joy which by reason of its unmixed purity hurts, a pain which by reason of its unmixed purity brings peace.
 Beauty: a fruit which we look at without trying to seize it.